sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 > NOTE: Only the configuration that is related to HA is listed here and please check [SONiC-DASH HLD](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md) to see other fields.

+Since multiple HA modes are provided in SmartSwitch, to show the database schema in a more clear way, we will separate the database schema into a few parts:

+1. The common tables that are shared by all HA modes.
+2. The dedicated tables or changes that we added for each HA mode.

 ### 2.1.
 NPU side databases

 #### 2.1.1.
 CONFIG DB